If you want to run for Mayor, then this article is for you.

 By providing these details, candidates keep elections fair and honest and keep voters informed.
 The information also helps the Ethics Board keep track of the candidates who are running and how to contact each candidate’s committees.

-Appoint a treasurer, and other committee members
+Appoint a treasurer and other committee members before you run for mayor

+Experts on how to run for mayor of a city recommend prioritizing the appointment of committee members.
 The forms for Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates are the first to be filled when applying to run for Mayor.

 A political campaign must appoint a treasurer before funds can be accepted or expenditures can be made on behalf of the campaign.
 The Election Packet you receive should have the forms necessary to designate your treasurer.